mattparker/lamplighthelp/source/33-3-0_Viewing_the_timeline.markdown

 be amended, only commented on.

 Within the timeline there are two types of entry.
-System entries show actions carried out (e.g. changes in status) - they show the process of the investigation.
+System entries show actions carried out (e.g. changes in status) - they show the process of the {{safeguarding case}}.
 User entries are Comments and Notes - the substantive information about
 the {{safeguarding case}}.
 You can show or hide system entries in the timeline by clicking the 'toggle messages' button.